Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 and Throat Doctor to take it out?
 He has a little smooth instrument to take it out.

-A:You can do it yourself.
+A: You can do it yourself.

-G:Yeah.
+G: Yeah.
 It’s fine if I..?

-A:Yeah, ‘cause they’ll put a chemical on it – they’ll put, like, wood alcohol, or, something on it to put it in your ear.
+A: Yeah, ‘cause they’ll put a chemical on it – they’ll put, like, wood alcohol, or, something on it to put it in your ear.
 They always medicate – everything.
 They medicate.
 Medication’s poison – all the time.

-G:Yeah… Alright, thank you.
+G: Yeah… Alright, thank you.

 A: Ok, do you have a question Fred..?